Skip Navigation

 |

-For 25- to 34-year-olds who worked full time, year round, higher educational attainment was associated with higher median earnings.
-This pattern was consistent for each year from 2010 through 2021.
-For example, in 2021, the median earnings of those with a master’s or higher degree were $74,600, some 21 percent higher than the earnings of those with a bachelor’s degree ($61,600).
-In the same year, the median earnings of those with a bachelor’s degree were 55 percent higher than the earnings of those who completed high school ($39,700).
+For 25- to 34-year-olds who worked full time, year round, those who had higher educational attainment also had higher median earnings in 2022.
+For example, in 2022, the median earnings of those with a master’s or higher degree ($80,200) were 20 percent higher than the earnings of those with a bachelor’s degree ($66,600) as their highest level of attainment.
+In the same year, the median earnings of those with a bachelor’s degree were 59 percent higher than the earnings of those who completed high school ($41,800) as their highest level of attainment.

-This indicator examines the annual earnings of 25- to 34-year-olds who worked full time, year round (i.e., worked 35 or more hours per week for 50 or more weeks per year).
-Many people in this age group recently exited formal education.
+This indicator examines the annual earnings of 25- to 34-year-olds who worked full time, year round (i.e., worked 35 or more hours per week for 50 or more weeks per year).1 Many people in this age group recently exited formal education.
 They may be entering the workforce for the first time or transitioning from part-time to full-time work.
-In 2021, some 72 percent of 25- to 34-year-olds in the labor force1 worked full time, year round.
+In 2022, some 76 percent of 25- to 34-year-olds in the labor force2 worked full time, year round.
 This percentage was generally higher for those with higher levels of educational attainment.
-For example, 79 percent of labor force participants in this age group who had a bachelor’s degree as their highest level of education worked full time, year round in 2021, compared with 68 percent of those who completed high school.2
+For example, 80 percent of labor force participants in this age group who had a bachelor’s degree as their highest level of educational attainment worked full time, year round in 2022, compared with 73 percent of those who completed high school3 as their highest level of educational attainment.
+In this indicator, reported levels of educational attainment refer to a person’s highest degree earned or level of school completed.

 Select a subgroup characteristic from the drop-down menu below to view relevant text and figures.